tciuro/NanoStore/README.md

 Alternatively, you can instantiate a NanoObject providing a dictionary via `+ (NSFNanoObject*)nanoObjectWithDictionary:(NSDictionary *)theDictionary`.
 NanoStore will assign a UUID automatically when the NanoObject is instantiated.
 This means that requesting the key from the NanoObject will return a valid UUID.
 The same holds true for objects that inherit from `NSFNanoObject`.
 However, classes that implement the `NSFNanoObjectProtocol` protocol should make sure they return a valid key via `- (NSString *)nanoObjectKey`.

-**Warning:
+### Warning
     If an attempt is made to add or remove an object without a valid key, an exception of type NSFNanoObjectBehaviorException will be raised.
 	To update an object, simply modify the object and add it to the document store.
-NanoStore will replace the existing object with the one being added.**
+NanoStore will replace the existing object with the one being added.

-Example:
+### Example

     // Instantiate and open a NanoStore
     NSFNanoStore *nanoStore = [NSFNanoStore createAndOpenStoreWithType:NSFMemoryStoreType path:nil error:nil];